 Your Mission: Food, Resources, and Reconnaissance

-Your second day is the perfect opportunity to gather food and other resources and to take a quick survey of the landscape surrounding your first shelter, in particular to find somewhere suitable for your first outdoor shelter.
+Your second day is the perfect opportunity to gather food and other resources and to take a quick survey of the landscape surrounding your first shelter, in particular to find somewhere suitable for your first outdoor abode.
 Keep an eye out for any of the following:

 Start early, heading out with a stone sword at the ready, just in case.
 If you are low on wood, swing an axe at a few nearby trees.

-Move carefully so that you don’t lose your bearings.
+Move carefully so you don’t lose your bearings.
 The sun rises in the east and sets in the west, and the clouds always travel from east to west, so you can always at least get your bearings.
 Following a compass cardinal point (north, south, east, or west) using the sun and clouds as a reference can lead you away and reasonably accurately back home again.

 Food on the Run